itk-dev/adgangsstyring-bundle/README.md

 php bin/console delta-sync:run
 ```

-It is up to using system to decide how and when to run
+It is up to the using system to decide how and when to run
 this command.

 ## Development Setup